- Dr Carsten Linnemann

 - The company is developing an engineered T Cell Receptor (TCR) therapeutic approach for solid tumours based on a patient’s own neoantigens (personalised autologous cell therapy)

 Unmet medical need

-- Limited treatment options for patients with advanced solid tumours that have progressed through first line therapies.
+Limited treatment options for relapsed/refractory patients with advanced solid tumours that have progressed through front line therapies.

 - The company has not yet announced its target indications within the solid tumour field

 - Complex early stage technology